kigawas/blog/content/posts/y-combinator-in-python.md

 #### Recursive

-However, if we are not that strict, we can define Y-combinator simply with recursion like:
+However, if we are not that picky, we can define Y-combinator simply with recursion like:

 ```python
 # By fixed-point definition